admindatahandbook/book/_book/index.md

 Typically, FERPA requires individual consent from students and/or their guardians to release records.
 FERPA restrictions would not apply to teacher, principal, or school level records.
-The PRDE's *Manual de Gobernanza de Datos* (*Data Governance Manual*) specifies which individuals or entities oversee data protection and privacy as well as the guidelines and best practices to comply with FERPA (Puerto Rico Departamento de Educación 2016).
+The PRDE's *Manual de Gobernanza de Datos* (*Data Governance Manual*) [@puertoricodepartamentodeeducacion2016] specifies which individuals or entities oversee data protection and privacy as well as the guidelines and best practices to comply with FERPA.
 The PRDE executes data-sharing agreements following procedures detailed in the *Data Governance Manual* and all these agreements follow FERPA principles.
 In the case of this study, researchers obtained consent for use of student records.